Antonello Zappadu

 Antonello Zappadu (born February 2, 1957) is an Italian photo reporter and publicist, known for his important part in some events regarding Sardinian "bandits".
-Furthermore, he became famous having infiltrated the safety cover of Villa Certosa, residence of president Silvio Berlusconi.
+Furthermore, he became famous having infiltrated the safety cover of Villa Certosa, at the time residence of Italian prime minister Silvio Berlusconi.
 He published some photos of the "Villa".

 Biography

 Antonello Zappadu was born in Pattada, the son of Mario Zappadu, a journalist for RAI (Italian Public Television)., and brother of Salvatore, with whom he wrote his biography.
 He was married twice and has three sons, including well-known rapper Hell Raton.
 He worked for many press agencies, among them ANSA and E Polis.
 He has lived and worked in Colombia.

 Age of Kidnapping

 Zappadu began as an investigative reporter in the city of Olbia, near to Costa Smeralda.
 The area had high-rates of Sardinian banditry “anonima sarda”.
 He developed a database on the subject.
 He had contacts the criminal Graziano Mesina and collaborated with him to get the release of the young Farouk Kassam.

 In 1996 in Barbagia region, he escaped an ambush.
 In 1997, during the kidnapping of Silvia Melis, through the request of a priest, his friend, delivered a message to the kidnappers.
 Therefore, the Public Prosecutor's Office of Lanusei charged him with aiding and abetting a kidnapping.
 Two years later the case was dismissed because he was declared innocent.